sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 | 100% molecular grade EtOH | Molecular biology grade ethanol |  |5 L| Can be substituted with generic, must be molecular biology grade |
 | 70% EtOH | Molecular biology grade ethanol | 500 mL |  |
 | 10% bleach | Hypochlorite bleach | Clorox | 2 L| Remake every ~5 days as bleach decomposes quickly at 10% concentration |
+| Milli-Q water | => Sara, info toevoegen

 ## STANDARD OPERATING PROCEDURE

 ### Preparation
 **before embarking**
-Prefilter sterilization: 10cm*10cm prefilters are cut from a 200 µm mesh sheet and are used to filter out big pieces of organic material from the seawater to prevent overrepresentation of some species in the eDNA samples.
+Prefilter sterilization: 10cm*10cm prefilters are cut from a 200 µm mesh sheet and are used to filter out big pieces of organic material from the seawater to prevent overrepresentation in the eDNA samples.
 The prefilters are re-used between campaigns.
 They are washed under tap water to remove the obvious dirth in the filter.
 After that, filters are submerged in 10% bleach and in sterilised Milli-Q water.

+1. Add 800 ml Milli-Q water to four 1L Duran glass bottles and sterilise by placing the bottles in the autoclave for 15 minutes at 121°C
+2. Clean the work surface of the LAF cabinet with 10% bleach and 70% ethanol.
-1. Clean 5 washing trays with 10% bleach and sterile Milli-Q water and wipe dry with paper in the LAF cabinet
+3. Clean 5 washing trays with 10% bleach and sterile Milli-Q water and wipe dry with paper in the LAF cabinet; put the five trays next to each other in the LAF cabinet.
-2. Swith on the UV light for 30 minutes
+4. Swith on the UV light for 30 minutes
-3. Switch on the laminar flow, and fill two washing trays with 10% bleach and three with sterile Milli-Q water
+5. Switch on the laminar flow, and fill two washing trays with 10% bleach and three with sterile Milli-Q water; keep the 5 trays in the LAF cabinet to avoid any contamination.
-4. Take the used or unused prefilters and rinse both sides under the tap.
-This removes the obvious dirth that stuck to the filter.
+6. Take the prefilters and rinse both sides under running tap water to remove the obvious dirth that is on the filter.
+Batches of 26 filters are optimal for the trays.

-5.
+Optional, and recommended if you re-use filters, is the use of a stomacher device to remove dirth from the filters.
+Follow steps 7-9 to ensure dirth in the filters is removed (this part is outside the LAF cabinet); if you use the filters for the first time or visible dirth is absent, you can immediately go to step 8;
+7. Place 26 pre-filters in a stomacher plastic bag, and remove excess water from the stomacher bag.
+8. Add 10% bleach to the stomacher bag (not to full).
+Press out as much air as possible and close the top of the bag by folding.
+Leave enough empty space for the bleach to move around when the paddles work or else the bag wil overflow or rip.
+9. Stomacher for 90 seconds or longer to make sure the bleach passes through all the pores.

+10. In the LAF cabinet, take the filters one by one and place them in the first bleach bath and flip the filter a couple of times to expose both sides to the bleach, then transfer to the second bleach bath.
+Release the filter to ensure the full surface is in contact with the bleach for a few minutes.
+11. Transfer the filter in the first water bath and leave it there until all 26 filters are processed.
+12. Transfer the filters two the second water bath and then to the third water bath.
+In this way, the bleach gets removed from the filters.
+13. When all 26 filters are in the last water bath, pour away the water and replace with sterile Milli-Q water to ensure all bleach is completely removed.
+14. Place all the filters in a ziplock bag, remove excess water and close the bag.
+15. Write the date of cleaning and the number of filters inside the bag with a permanent marker on the bag.
+16. Place the bag under UV for 20 minutes.
+The filters are now ready for transport or storage until use.

 Preprinted labels: => Isolde, moet hier nog info bij komen?
-Digital cruise report file: => Isolde, moet hier nog info bijkomen?
+Digital cruise report file: during the cruise, a word document is kept that records the activities per day.
+The metadata of the samples needs to be added during the cruise in the ILVO-MGL_eDNA_sample_collection

 **Immediately before sampling**